 Laneíge had an index on Baidu of 11,194, a growth of 89% during just about a year.
 Although western brands like Kiehl’s, Estée Lauder, Sephora and Lancôme (owned by LVMH) still lead the Baidu index.
 Laneíge stands at the top of Weibo, being mentioned on the blogging platform more than 2,100 times every month.
 South Korean beauty products are mentioned more than 42 times the index average.

 Digital-savvy Korean brands

-Innisfree is the current king, leading the search volume on Baidu, Taobao (Tmall) and Youku.
+Innisfree is the current king, leading the search volume on Baidu, Taobao (Tmall), and Youku.
 Innisfree successfully complied with the Chinese market characteristics as the brand used K-pop celebrities to advertise their products, and formulated a campaign with social content featuring WeChat.
-One of the WeChat post had over 10,000 views while the campaign had around 17.7 million impressions and 36,000 mentions on Weibo.
+One of the WeChat posts had over 10,000 views while the campaign had around 17.7 million impressions and 36,000 mentions on Weibo.

 Great investment in the Chinese Web Communication

 The South Korean brands really know what is up on the Chinese internet.
 Laneíge has been reported to currently increase its reach on WeChat and Youku, further increasing its view index quite above average.
 Korean brands use every possible Chinese digital channel to gain Chinese consumers’ attention.
 Weibo, WeChat, Xiaohongshu, etc.